Disclaimer: I do not own Naruto.

 "Aa.
 I see," he murmured, staring at her somewhat apologetically.
 It was a good thing he left that sentence unfinished.

 During the drive back home, all Sakura could think about was her encounter with… Sasuke Uchiha.
-The name seemed familiar.
+She'd heard that name somewhere before.
 It tugged a small part of her mind, but she couldn't quite put her finger on why the name was so achingly familiar to her.

-When Sakura arrived home, she wasted no time in searching his name up.
+When Sakura arrived home, she wasted no time doing a little of her own research.
 Her brow lifted in surprise.
 Sasuke Uchiha was a big deal… like international-business-mogul big deal.
-And then there was the fact that he was sinfully sexy.
+And then there was the fact that, well, he was achingly beautiful.

 With a frustrated sigh, Sakura buried her face in her hands.
 I am getting distracted too easily.